datacraft-dsc/DEPs/4/README.md

 - Any existing data resource can be "packaged" into a Data Asset usable with Starfish
 - Any existing compute resource or algorithm can be expressed as a Starfish Operation, and made available for remote invocation across the ecosystem (see DEP6)
-- "Data Supply Lines" can be constructed representing a flow of data assets and execution of algorithms / compute operations across many participants
+- Digital Supply Lines can be constructed representing a flow of data assets and execution of algorithms / compute operations across many participants

 There is no practical limit to the types of operations that can be created, and potentially